Tattooing in Myanmar: Origins

 The Arakanese people who are related to the Bamar did not practice tattooing.
 Similarly, the Mon people did practice tattooing, but did not tattoo their thighs unlike the Bamar.

 However, with the onset of colonial rule in Burma, the practice of tattooing quickly became extinct, particularly in Burmese towns.
 During the 1930s, tattooing saw a resurgence in popularity among rebels who participated in peasant and millennial uprisings.
 Men tattooed themselves to provide immunity to bullets and knives.
-The practice of tattoo is regaining popularity among Burmese youth.
+During the 2010s, tattooing grew in popularity among Burmese youth.

 Pigments

 Burmese tattoo pigments traditionally used diluted red mercury sulphide and soot from an oil lamp.
 For black pigments, the soot was mixed with the dried gallbladder of fish or cattle in powder form, boiled in water and simmered with the leaves of bitter melon.
-A product was reduced to paste form and dried until usage.
+A product was reduced to a paste form and dried until usage.
 A greenish tinge was produced by dabbing the pierced areas of the skin with leaves of Senna siamea or Brugmansia suaveolens.

 Tattooing among men

 Watercolour painting from 1897 by an unknown Burmese artist depicting 19th century "LEK-PWE-THAT THEE" boxing match.
 All fighters wearing longyi and Htoe Kwin.

-Tattooing was a painful procedure that could require extensive use of opium used as a painkiller.
+Tattooing was a painful procedure that could require extensive use of opium as a painkiller.
 A professional tattoo artist (မှင်ကြောင်ဆရာ or ကွင်းဆရာ) used a hnitkwasok, a long two-pronged brass or iron instrument with a 2 in slit similar to a double-pointed pen, to pierce the skin.
 Completion of the tattoos took from 3 to 6 days.
 Nearly all Bamar men were tattooed at boyhood (between the ages of 8 and 14), from the waist to the knees.
 The tattooed patterns were ornamented pastiches of arabesques and animals and legendary creatures, including cats, monkeys, chinthe, among others.
 For the Bamar, tattooing of the waist, done with black pigment, was done before or soon after temporary ordination into monkhood, a major rite of passage for men.
 Other parts of the body were tattooed with red pigments.
 Among the Shan, blue or red pigments were especially popular, as were charms and cabalistic figures similar to yantra tattoos.